Georges Robert (admiral): High Commissioner for the West Atlantic Theatre (1939-1943)

 Hoppenot ratified the rallying of the island to Free France.
-He also appointed a new governor, René Ponton, administrator of the colonies and a Free French officer in Equatorial Africa.
+He also appointed a new governor, René Ponton, previously a colonial administrator and Free French officer in French Equatorial Africa.
 On his arrival in Fort-de-France, Hoppenot courteously explained that his predecessor "had maintained complete and inviolate French sovereignty over the West Indies for four years and that at the time of supreme decisions, resisting the repeated orders that Berlin had transmitted to him from Vichy, Admiral Robert had handed over an intact gold reserve and fleet to the French authorities".
 This thesis of the maintenance of French sovereignty and the conservation of gold is often put forward and is based on Robert's own memoirs.
-It does not remove the fact that Robert did not back Free France because of his distrust in its local representatives, or because of his view of the importance of his mission to safeguard the assets of the Banque de France; or that Pétain received him in Vichy, in 1943.
+It does not excuse the fact that Robert did not back Free France because of his distrust in its local representatives, or because of his view of the importance of his mission to safeguard the assets of the Banque de France; or that Pétain received him in Vichy, in 1943.